Photo Credit: College Vine https://mathalliance.ccny.cuny.edu/

 “Are you a scientist who composes music in your spare time?
 Or perhaps an actor who enjoys dissecting Plato and Aristotle?
 If so, you may feel at home at Vassar, a distinguished liberal arts college just 70 miles north of New York City.
 Once known as the most liberal of the Seven Sisters, and still a bastion of the left, Vassar prides itself on curricular flexibility, tolerance, and diversity.” – Fiske Guide to Colleges 2021 Intellectual inquiry at Vassar is characterized by an unusual degree of flexibility.
 The college does not have a core curriculum and students can declare a major by concentrating in a department, an interdepartmental program, a multidisciplinary program, or an individually tailored field of study in the Independent Program.
 This intellectual freedom produces original thinkers and has shaped the very essence of Vassar’s academic life.
 Its strongest programs include English, Political Science, Biology, Economics, and Film & Theater.

 “Students take great pride in representing their college and playing alongside their peers,” says Coach Tony Brown.
-The Vassar schedule includes quality opposition without excessive travel, so that student-athletes can devote time to academic study while still having the enjoyment of representing their school in athletics.
+The Vassar schedule includes quality opposition without excessive travel so that student-athletes can devote time to academic study while still having the enjoyment of representing their school in athletics.
 The program is funded by the Office of Athletics and takes advantage of all the amenities a varsity program has to offer, such as having a full-time coach, athletic training staff, transportation, food, lodging, and uniforms.
 The program has two rugby-dedicated fields as well as access to the Walker Field House for training during bad weather.

 The school has a need-blind admission policy and a very generous financial aid program.
 The college is committed to meeting 100% of the demonstrated financial need of all admitted students.
-Currently they award aid to over 60% of their students, ranging from $1,200 to $61,140 a year depending on their financial situations.
+Currently, they award aid to over 60% of their students, ranging from $1,200 to $61,140 a year depending on their financial situations.
 To put this into perspective, if you are admitted and your family income is less than $60,000 a year, you will get a full ride.
 If you’re looking for one of the most selective liberal arts colleges in the country, topped with a fully-supported rugby program, take a look at Vassar College!

-Information edited from Vassar College, Vassar’s rugby website, US News World Report, and the Fiske Guide to Colleges 2015.
+Information edited from Vassar College, Vassar’s rugby website, US News World Report, and the Fiske Guide to Colleges 2020.